 Concentrate on what you can control

-There’s a lot you can’t fully control right now but there’s also a lot you can, and taking action helps us feel in control.
+There’s a lot you still can’t fully control but there’s also a lot you can, and taking action helps us feel in control.

-For a start, if you work in essential services and are still at work, remember to take all steps to protect your workplace against COVID-19.
+For a start, remember to keep taking steps to protect your workplace against COVID-19 as the risks are not over.
 Posters and other resources are available to share with your team from the government's COVID-19 website.

-- Keep your usual routines: Even if you’re in isolation at home, stick to your usual mealtimes, bedtimes, etc, as structure helps keep us grounded and calm.
-If you’re not working, write a to-do list for each day so you have something to achieve.
+- Keep your usual routines: If you're working from home, stick to your usual mealtimes, bedtimes, etc, as structure helps keep us grounded and calm.
+If you’re not working at all, write a to-do list for each day so you have something to achieve.

-- Don’t overwork: If you can work from home, don’t forget to clock off as it can be tempting to overwork, especially if you have a business to run.
-Becoming over-tired or fatigued isn’t going to help your mental wellbeing or your organisation.
+- Don’t overwork: Don't forget to clock off as becoming over-tired or fatigued isn’t going to help your mental wellbeing or your organisation.
+Whether you're an employee or the business owner, be careful not to overwork.

-- Eat well: Choose healthy foods that help boost your mental health.
+- Eat well: Choose healthy foods that help boost mental health.
 Eat plenty of fruits and vegetables; wholegrain breads, rice and pastas; and legumes, such as lentils and chickpeas.
 Keep sugary, salty and foods high in saturated fats to a minimum.
-Think about planning meals in advance and cooking extra food to freeze so you know you have extra if you need it.
 Drink plenty of water to stay hydrated.
-Healthyfood.com has good advice about staying healthywhile in isolation.

-- Keep active: Going to the gym isn't an option right now, but you can garden, or go out for a walk or run if you stay away from people.
-Search the internet for workouts you can do at home, or some yoga, Tai Chi or stretches, which can also be calming.
+- Keep active: Even if you don't feel comfortable going to the gym, try to get some exercise.
+Head outside - garden, go out for a walk or run, but still keep your distance from others.
+Search the internet for some yoga, Tai Chi or stretch routines, which can also be calming.

 - Practice ‘grounding techniques’: If you feel yourself becoming overwhelmed, use grounding techniques to reconnect you to the present and calm down.
 These are measures such as controlled breathing, stretches, quick bouts of exercise, or mindfulness techniques.